modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/208-distribute.md

     x = b(x)
 ```

-- Agents are deployed in a distributed manner (Master-Slave mode):
+- Agents are deployed in a distributed manner
+  - `AgentA` in Subprocess mode
+  - `AgentB` in Standalone mode

 ```python
 # Create agent objects